jsaugen/peace-inthedepths/poem.md

    Still, *autumn ushers* in the Christmas cheer,

-   The holly-berries and the ivy-tree:
+   The holly-berries and the *ivy-tree*:

-   They weave a chaplet for the Old Year’s bier,
+   *They weave* a chaplet for the Old Year’s bier,

    These waiting mourners *do not sing for me!*